zhezhe301/ov_prognosis_prediction/README.md

 ## Prerequisites

 Basically, we use R and Python programming language to write these scripts.
-Required packages are free to get, and specificly, TensorFlow should follow the instruction on https://www.tensorflow.org/tutorials/
+Required packages are free to get, and specificly, TensorFlow should follow the instruction on https://www.tensorflow.org/tutorials/, and circos plot should follow the tutorials on http://circos.ca/documentation/tutorials/ to install them.

 ## Getting Started